USA Today Editorial: Burkini fasion police take liberties in France

 The USA Today's Editorial View is shared below:

 The specter of French police patrolling beaches — and ordering women to remove their demure swimwear or leave — raised a lot of eyebrows last week.
-It also raised a provocative question: How is France, with its national commitment to secularism, any different from Saudi Arabia, with its national religion of Islam?
+It also raised a provocative question: How is France, with its national commitment to secularism, any different from

 In Saudi Arabia, as in France, officials have been known to patrol public spaces sanctioning women for their attire — in their case because it is too revealing, not too modest.
 And in Saudi Arabia, as in France, officials justify their actions based on an overarching national cause.